 Towards the latter part of 1766 he was appointed to the guardship Belleisle 64 at Plymouth, retaining her until 1770 when he moved to the Modeste 64 during the Falkland Islands dispute with Spain, retaining her but a short while.

 Having commissioned the Cumberland 74 in the previous winter, Peyton commanded her at the Battle of Ushant on 27 July 1778, and in April of the following year sat on the court martial of Vice-Admiral Sir Hugh Palliser in the aftermath of the battle.
-After briefly ceding the command to Captain Hugh Dalrymple in the winter of 1778 he also commanded the Cumberland in the Channel fleet s retreat of August 1779, in the Moonlight Battle of 16 January 1780, and after Captain Harry Harmood had briefly acted for him in 1780 he was present at the relief of Gibraltar on 12 April 1781, and in the Channel Fleet campaign of June-November, in the latter part of which he served as captain of the Channel fleet to Vice-Admiral George Darby.
+After briefly ceding the command to Captain Hugh Dalrymple in the winter of 1778 he also commanded the Cumberland in the Channel fleet s retreat of August 1779, in the Moonlight Battle of 16 January 1780, and after Captain Harry Harmood had briefly acted for him in the autumn of 1780 he was present at the relief of Gibraltar on 12 April 1781, and in the Channel Fleet campaign of June-November, in the latter part of which he served as captain of the Channel fleet to Vice-Admiral George Darby.

 In early 1794 Peyton was appointed commander-in-chief in the Downs with his flag aboard the bomb Terror, Commander Amherst Morris, and more permanently in the Leopard 50, Captain William Swaffield.
 However, in May 1795 he was gazetted as second-in-command at Portsmouth, flying his flag initially aboard the Boyne 98, Captain George Grey, and after that vessel was destroyed by fire on 1 May the Glory 98, serving as the president of the court martial of Captain Anthony James Pye Molloy for misconduct at the Battle of the Glorious First of June.
 He was advanced to the rank of admiral on 1 June 1795, and returning to the Downs flew his flag briefly in the Savage 14, Commander Grosvenor Winkworth , in the spring of 1796 and then permanently on the Overyssel 64, Captain William Swaffield, which was commissioned in July.